Loan Type

 FAQs

-What percentage of the purchase price and renovation costs will a fix-and-flip loan cover?
+What percentage of purchase price and renovation costs do you cover?

-How does the draw process work for renovation funding?
+How does your draw process work for Houston flips?